The aim of the

 , it

-should follow similar structure with the first column being named
+should follow a similar structure with the first column being named

 "sites"